Baby Syngonium, Pink Splash

 Wilting: Wilting can be a sign of underwatering or root rot due to overwatering.
 Check the soil moisture level and adjust your watering routine accordingly.
 If root rot is suspected, remove the plant from its pot, trim away any affected roots, and repot it in fresh, well-draining soil.

 Flowering: It is relatively rare for Syngonium plants to flower when grown indoors.
 When they do bloom, their flowers are typically small, inconspicuous, and have a spadix (a central, upright structure) surrounded by a spathe (a modified leaf) typical of the Araceae family.
-To encourage Syngoniums to flower provide bright, indirect light, maintain warmth and humidity, sparingly fertilise, keep the soil moist, and be patient.
+To encourage Syngoniums to flower provide bright, indirect light, maintain warmth and humidity, sparingly fertilize, keep the soil moist, and be patient.
 Provide ample time outdoors during sunny days but be careful to not sit the plant in direct sunlight.

-There is a reason Syngonium plants have been a favourite over the years.
+There is a reason Syngonium plants have been a favorite over the years.
 With such diversity and aesthetic appeal, you can collect multiples of the same variety and not one plant will look entirely the same as another!
 With generalized maintenance and care requirements, this plant is suitable for gardeners of all experiences and suited to almost any décor and space.

 Keen to learn about Calatheas?